camii-06/interactive-lily-pad-simulation/README.md

 ## Inspiration

-This project was developed while studying Voronoi-based rendering techniques commonly used in creative coding.
+This project was developed while studying Voronoi-based rendering techniques commonly used in creative coding and ml5.js camera input for hand pose detection.

 Technical and conceptual inspiration was drawn from the work of